 Anyone who has ever married into the Royal Family has heavily scrutinized, but what Princess Diana and Kate Middleton faced is starkly different from the barrage of insults that Meghan has been subjected to.
 From the moment that the British media discovered that she was dating Harry, the Hollywood actress was dragged in the tabloids for everything, labeled everything from “difficult” to “bossy” for literally no reason.
 Even after being part of the family for two years, many still considered Meghan an outsider, someone who just didn't fit in with the Crown.

 Seeing his wife be the target of racial attacks from all sides was enough to radicalize Harry into seeing the painful lived consequences of anti-Blackness and realize how important it is to be actively anti-racist, says Scobie.
 The prince began using his platform to speak out in defense of Meghan, plainly calling out the societal prejudice against her.

 'Harry's journey to wokeness has been very public," said Scobie in a recent interview with NPR.
 "We've seen him learning and educating himself along the way, but this experience of witnessing Meghan face racist remarks and commentary would have been the first time he'd seen someone in his life or someone he was particularly close to affected by it in a certain way."

 "[Meghan marrying Harry] was a chance for the royal family to have diversity, inclusivity, and representation in a way that no other moment in their lives could have brought," explained Scobie.
-"History will remember them as a couple that were perhaps failed by the institution of the monarchy, where there was this chance to have a woman of color, an American woman of color, in the house of Windsor representing the monarchy just as much as her husband."
+"History will remember them as a couple that were perhaps failed by the institution of the monarchy, where there was this chance to have a woman of colour, an American woman of colour, in the house of Windsor representing the monarchy just as much as her husband."